aceade/AceadePathfinding/README.md

 these assets for your own projects, including commercial projects, but you must attribute them to me, ideally with a link to the repository.

 ## How to contact me
-If you have any suggestions, queries or complaints, send them to me at philiprowlands90@gmail.com
+If you have any suggestions, queries or complaints, send them to at philiprowlands90-at-gmail-dot-com.

 ## Credits
 The code here, along with the multithreading plugin I am using myself, was originally based on code from the Unity Gems tutorial website.
 However, the site appears to have disappeared, so unfortunately I can't link to it.